-10. Enforcement and Fines.
-The Association may enforce the Governing Documents by any means available to the Association, including the levy of fines, self-help remedies authorized by the Governing Documents, suspension of rights, relief in the nature of an injunction whether prohibitory or mandatory, or a lawsuit for damages, injunctive relief, attorney's fees and/or costs incurred by the Association.
-If the violation involves damage to the Association's or an Owner's property, costs of repair or replacement may be levied on the Respondent.
+- 10. Enforcement and Fines.
+The Association may enforce the Governing Documents by any means available to the Association. including the levy of fines, self-help remedies authorized by the Governing Documents, suspension of rights, relief in the nature of an injunction whether prohibitory or mandatory, or a lawsuit for damages, injunctive relief, attorney's fees and/or costs incurred by the Association.
+If the violation involves damage to the Association's or a Owner's property, costs of repair or replacement may be levied on the Respondent.
 Any fine or other monetary award levied against the Respondent will be collected pursuant to the Association's Collection Policy.
 In the event the Board determines any Respondent habitually violates the Governing Documents (i.e., 4 or more violations in any 12-month period), the Board may suspend or revoke a Respondent's Association rights and privileges for a period commensurate with the violations, except that any suspension of a Respondent's voting rights and privileges shall not exceed 60 days following any violation unless such breach is a continuing breach, in which case such suspension shall continue for so long as such breach continues and for up to 60 days thereafter.

-Fines may be levied for violations of the Governing Documents as follows:

-(a) The Board shall apply the following penalty schedule relating to specific violations of the Governing Documents, which are NOT a threat to public health and safety.
+Fines may be levied for violations of the Governing Documents as follows: - a.
+The Board shall apply the following penalty schedule relating to specific violations of the Governing Documents, which are not a threat to public health and safety.
 The total amount of fines imposed for each violation shall not exceed five hundred dollars (\$500.00).

-Number of offenses in a 12-month period Fine Amount
+Violation of same Covenant/Rule Fine Amount

-First offense: Warning Letter
+First offense: Warning letter

 Second offense: \$50.00

-Third and subsequent violations: \$100.00
+Third and subsequent offense: \$100.00

-(b) The Board shall apply the following penalty schedule relating to specific violations of the Governing Documents, which ARE a threat to public health and safety.
+b.
+The Board shall apply the following penalty schedule relating to specific violations of the Governing Documents, which are a threat to public health and

-Number of offenses in a 12-month period Fine Amount First offense: Up to \$500.00 Second and subsequent offenses: Up to \$1,000.00
+Number of offenses

+in a 12-month period Fine Amount

+First offense: Warning or up to \$100.00

+Second and subsequent violations: up to \$500.00